The Bylaw requires fermentation operations to:

 Manage discharge of off-spec product

-Off-spec product (or 'bad batches') are very high in Biochemical Oxygen Demand which can have negative effects on sewage infrastructure if discharged.
+Off-spec product (or 'bad batches') can be very high in Biochemical Oxygen Demand and is a burden on sewage infrastructure if discharged.
 Metro Vancouver must be notified prior to discharges of off-spec product greater than 100 litres.
 Operations inside the City of Vancouver must notify the City of Vancouver.

 More detailed information can be found on the